PUBPOL 5455

 The purpose of this seminar is to provide graduate students with an introduction to the scholarly development of comparative public administration, as well as criteria for comparison in public leadership, accountability/transparency, political participation, and the interaction of culture, politics, and public management.

-Enrollment Priority REF-FA25 Enrollment limited to: Master of Public Administration (MPA) students.
+Enrollment Information REF-F25 Enrollment limited to: Master of Public Administration (MPA) students.

 • Students will describe criteria for comparison in public administration and apply global benchmarking frameworks for evaluating public administration and urban policy.